-directing the arrangements of these Mennonites; their villages were all regularly laid out on a uniform plan, and situated at equal distances apart.
-On their northern side the prairie was left unenclosed, in a stretch thirty-six miles long, for grazing purposes.
-On the southern side of each village was the mowing ground for hay, and behind this again lay the tillage lands, all adjoining each other, instead of being scattered about here, there, and everywhere.
+It was apparent that there was a controlling hand directing the arrangements of these Mennonites; their villages were all regularly laid out on a uniform plan, and situated at equal distances apart.
+On their northern side the prairie was left unenclosed, in a stretch thirtysix miles long, for grazing purposes.
+On the southern side of each village was the moving ground for hay, and behind this again lay the tillage lands, all adjoining each other, instead of being scattered about here, there, and everywhere.
 I assume that each village has its recognised boundary.
-The houses were much more roomy and more comfortable than any I had previously seen, and, on the whole, I think the Mennonites should be congratulated on the success they have thus far liness which is attributed to them.
+The houses were much more roomy and more comfortable than any I had previously seen, and, on the whole, I think the Mennonites should be congratulated on the success they have thus far achieved.
+I certainly observed no signs of the uncleanliness which is attributed to them.